2019 Offshore General Notice of Race (GNOR)

 5. SAILING INSTRUCTIONS

-Offshore Division 2019 General Sailing Instructions are contained in the Fishing Bay Yacht Club Yearbook and online at www.fbyc.net.
-Any Event Sailing Instructions will be made available according to the Event Notice.
+2019 Offshore Division General Sailing Instructions, which are contained in the Fishing Bay Yacht Club Yearbook and online at www.fbyc.net, as well as any Event Sailing Instructions which will be made available according to the Event Notice.

 6. SKIPPERS’ MEETING

 When held, a Skippers’ Meeting will be specified in the Event Notice for that event.